nunit/docs/docs/articles/nunit/writing-tests/assertions/assertions.md

 If you're upgrading from NUnit 3.X to NUnit 4, you need to add a using for `NUnit.Framework.Legacy` to your test classes, and rename all classic asserts from `Assert` to `ClassicAssert`.

-You can freely mix the constraint model assertions and the classic asserts in the same test class.
+You *can* freely mix the constraint model assertions and the classic asserts in the same test class, but we don't recommend it.

 All assertions in the `ClassicAssert` class are rerouting to use the constraint model.